Buronga, New South Wales

-Buronga is a town in New South Wales, Australia on the Murray River.
+Buronga (/en/ bə-RONG-gə) is a town in New South Wales, Australia on the Murray River.
 The George Chaffey Bridge connects Buronga with Mildura, Victoria.
 In 2021, the town had a population of 1,252 people.

 Buronga today

 Given their proximity, the present day town of Buronga operates largely as a satellite suburb of the regional centre of Mildura.

 Commerce

 The town is serviced by a small retail area consisting of such outlets as a post office, petrol stations, public bar and a bakery.
 It is also the industrial base of the Wentworth Shire, being the base for the local Essential Energy depot as well as several other industrial businesses, including an earthmover, concrete supplier, steel suppliers and metalworkers.

 Community

 Buronga is serviced by the Buronga Public School in Chapman Street.
 It has two churches, the St Michele Arcangelo Catholic Church, Pitman Ave, Buronga within the Roman Catholic Diocese of Wilcannia-Forbes and the Murray River Baptist Church, Midway Drive, Buronga, an Independent Fundamental Baptist Church.
 The town is also home to the "U Can Do It" boxing gym.